lparry/blog-2.0/old-markdown/2015-03-30-antigua-guatemala.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/16797299179/in/set-72157651649474182" title="Convent of the order of mercy fountain by Lucas the nomad, on Flickr"><img src="https://farm9.staticflickr.com/8709/16797299179_ce3ac8ec8d_c.jpg" width="601" height="800" alt="Convent of the order of mercy fountain"></a>

-Other highlights where the massive fountain inside [Iglesia La Merced][merced], 27 metres across and set inside a huge courtyard.
+Other highlights where the massive fountain inside <a href="http://en.wikipedia.org/wiki/La_Merced_Church">Iglesia La Merced</a>, 27 metres across and set inside a huge courtyard.

 <a href="https://www.flickr.com/photos/lucasthenomad/16796052590/in/set-72157651649474182" title="Antigua Cathedral ruins by Lucas the nomad, on Flickr"><img src="https://farm8.staticflickr.com/7614/16796052590_1855a0d78c_c.jpg" width="601" height="800" alt="Antigua Cathedral ruins"></a>